modz2014/DieShell/README.md

 - **Powered by Detect It Easy:** The project incorporates functionality from "Detect It Easy" by Horsicq.
 [Link to Detect It Easy GitHub Repository](https://github.com/horsicq/DIE-engine)

-- **Toast Notifications via WinToast:** Toast notifications are facilitated by the WinToast library developed by <developer_name>.
+- **Toast Notifications via WinToast:** Toast notifications are facilitated by the WinToast library developed by Mohabouje.
 [Link to WinToast GitHub Repository](https://github.com/mohabouje/WinToast)

 ## Installation